Southampton-RSG-Training/dirac-bash-command-line-old/_episodes/01-connecting.md

 obtain access to remote computing systems.
 They can also be used for authentication when transferring files or for accessing version control systems.

-As part of the registration process for DiRAC you should already have obtained and registered SSH keys for accessing DiRAC resources, but the process will be also covered here for completeness - as well as to emphasize safe SSH key management.
+*As part of the registration process for DiRAC you should already have obtained and registered SSH keys for accessing DiRAC resources, but the process will be also covered here for completeness - as well as to emphasize safe SSH key management.*

-In this section you will create a pair of SSH keys, a private key which you keep on your own computer and a public key which is placed on the remote HPC system that you will log in to.
+This section will cover how to create a pair of SSH keys - a private key which you keep on your own computer and a public key which is placed on the remote HPC system that you will log in to.